Head-to-Head Comparison

 DynaMed

-DynaMed scored 59 out of 100 in The Clinical AI Report's 2025 evaluation, ranking sixth overall.
+DynaMed received a Good rating (3.5 / 5 stars) in Clinical AI Report's 2026 evaluation, ranking seventh overall.
 Published by EBSCO and winner of Best in KLAS for Clinical Decision Support four times (2021, 2022, 2024, 2025), it offers 3,400+ clinical topics with daily updates and explicit evidence grading at $399/year — but its dated interface and lack of a free tier weigh against it in a market increasingly dominated by AI-native platforms.

 OpenEvidence